phrb/deploy-org/.github/PULL_REQUEST_TEMPLATE/support_new_distribution.md

 ---
-name: Support New Distribution: [my distribution]
+name: Support New Distribution [my distribution]
 about: Add support support to a new distribution
-title: Support New Distribution: [my distribution]
+title: Support New Distribution [my distribution]
 labels: enhancement
 assignees: ''